Write a Winning Essay

 Are You a Math Whiz?

-Applications are closed for 2013.
 Are you good at applied mathematics with excellent problem-solving skills and the ability to work with a team?
 You could be eligible for the M3 Challenge, awarding up to $20,000.
-The registration deadline was February 22, 2013.
-Registration will begin November 2013.
+Deadline: Mid-February.
 The challenge is Internet-based with no participation or entrance fees.
 High schools can enter up to two teams of three to five students each.
 Students have 14 hours to solve a realistic, open-ended applied math-modeling problem.
-To find out more about 2014 opportunity, visit http://m3challenge.siam.org/.
+To find out more about this opportunity, visit http://m3challenge.siam.org/.

-Applications are closed for 2013.
 Are you an excellent student who is respected by your teachers and peers?
-You may be eligible for the Ashley Marie Easterbrook Scholarship of up to $1500.
-The deadline to apply was April 30.
-The applicant must be a US high school student (or home schooled) graduating in 2013.
+You may be eligible for the Ashley's Dream Scholarship of up to $1500.
+The applicant must be a US high school student (or home schooled) attending a 4-year accredited college.

-If you have a flair for art, you might want to consider the Christophers Twenty-second Annual High School Poster Contest for high school students.
-Students in grades 9 through 12 create a poster that visually interprets a designated theme – this year’s theme is YOU CAN MAKE A DIFFERENCE.
+If you have a flair for art, you might want to consider the Christophers Annual High School Poster Contest for high school students.
+Students in grades 9 through 12 create a poster that visually interprets a designated theme – this year’s theme is "One Person Can Make a Difference".
 Each year eight winners selected and prizes awarded of $1,000 first prize, $500 second price, $250 third prize and honorable mentions of $100 each.
-Deadline was February 18, 2013.
-To find out more about this creative way to pay for higher education, visit http://www.christophers.org/page.aspx?pid=274 for complete poster contest rules and application details.
+Deadline is February of each year.
+To find out more about this creative way to pay for higher education and for the 2017 contest info., visit http://www.christophers.org/page.aspx?pid=274 for complete poster contest rules and application details.

 THE BOTTOM LINE